MCsniperPY/MCsniperPY/README.md

 ## Usage

 Join my [discord](https://discord.gg/jZm4qNF) server for the instructions on usage.
-It's not that complicated so if you don't want to the discord it shouldn't be too hard to find out.
+Also, check out the [wiki](https://github.com/Kqzz/MCsniperPY/wiki) for usage steps. **The wiki is still under construction.**

 ## More info